An Investigation of a Reputedly Psychologically Abusive Group That Targets

 Question Three: Psychological Distress

-psychological measures (described earlier), a number of which assessed current
+(described earlier), a number of which assessed current psychological

-on the GSI (Global Symptom Index) of the Symptom Checklist 90, Revised using
+(Global Symptom Index) of the Symptom Checklist 90, Revised using social

 -- MCSDS) as a covariate.
 The ANCOVA was significant, F(3,52) = 5.80, p =